Women of Reform Judaism: Leadership and structure

 For its first twenty years (1913-1933), Women of Reform Judaism was led by volunteer presidents, the first being Carrie Simon.
 Jane Evans became its first full-time Executive Director in 1933, a position she held until 1976.
 Another president was Stella Heinsheimer Freiberg.

-As of March 2018, the President of WRJ is Susan C. Bass, of Congregation Beth Israel, Houston, TX.
-She previously served as WRJ Vice President and WRJ Southeast District president.

-Her First Vice President is Sara B. Charney (Holy Blossom Temple, Toronto, ONT).
-She is also assisted by vice presidents Abigail Fisher (Beth El Temple Center, Belmont, MA), Madi Hoesten (Congregation Kol Tikvah, Parkland, Fl), Jane Taves (Temple Beth El, Madison, WI), and Julia C. Weinstein (University Synagogue, Los Angeles, CA).
-The Treasurer is Lisa D. Singer (Temple Beth Shalom, Hudson, OH), and the Secretary is Nicole Villalpando (Congregation Beth Israel, Austin, TX).
+In March 2020, Sara B. Charney of Holy Blossom Temple in Toronto became the first Canadian president of WRJ.
+Her First Vice President is Karen Sim (Isaac Mayer Wise Temple, Cincinnati, OH).
+She is also assisted by vice presidents Shoshana Dweck (Social Justice), Lillian Silver (Philanthropy), Jane Taves (Engagement), and Judy Wexler (Member Services).
+The Treasurer is Susan Singer. and the Secretary is Karen Goldberg.

-The Executive Director is Rabbi Marla J. Feldman (Central Syngagogue, New York, NY), and there is an executive committee to assist the Officers and Board of Directors.
+The Executive Director is Rabbi Marla J. Feldman (Central Synagogue, New York, NY), and there is an executive committee to assist the Officers and Board of Directors.
+Rabbi Feldman will retire in June 2023, and the incoming Executive Director, Rabbi Liz P.G.
+Hirsch will lead WRJ starting in July 2023.

-Prior to 2018, the President had been Blair C. Marks (Temple Kol Emeth, Marietta, GA).

-There are eight districts that span the United States and Canada, each of which has a district president.
+There are seven districts that span the United States and Canada, each of which has a district president.